-Canon 6D Mark II versus Sony A7S II
+Canon 6D Mark II vs Sony A7S II

-The Canon EOS 6D Mark II and the Sony Alpha 7S II are two digital cameras that were revealed to the public, respectively, in June 2017 and September 2015.
+The Canon EOS 6D Mark II and the Sony Alpha 7S II are two digital cameras that were announced, respectively, in June 2017 and September 2015.
 The 6D Mark II is a DSLR, while the A7S II is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 26 megapixel, whereas the Sony provides 12 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 26 megapixels, whereas the Sony provides 12 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 6D Mark II vs Sony A7S II

 The side-by-side display below illustrates the physical size and weight of the Canon 6D Mark II and the Sony A7S II.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 6D Mark II – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S II is notably smaller (24 percent) than the Canon 6D Mark II.
 Moreover, the A7S II is markedly lighter (18 percent) than the 6D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.